Nitish71158/Assigment_2/README.md

 To run this program, you can use Remix, an online Solidity IDE.
 And run the code.

-pragma solidity ^0.8.18;
+//Pragma is compiler directive that allows additional information to compiler pragma solidity ^0.8.18;

 contract MyToken {